6 steps toward more sustainable supply chain practices logistics

 Future of demand planning

-More broadly, the drive toward more fully digitized business processes -- digital transformation -- is gradually connecting more supply chain participants, from the consumer to the manufacturer to the raw materials supplier, and providing finer-tuned control over the movement of goods.
+More broadly, digital transformation -- the drive toward more fully digitized business processes -- is gradually connecting more supply chain participants, from the consumer to the manufacturer to the raw materials supplier, and providing finer-tuned control over the movement of goods.
 These broader trends lend new support to a longstanding effort to build what some vendors and industry analysts call the demand-driven supply chain, in which supply is more responsive to actual consumer demand and not primarily the product of an educated guess.

-This was last updated in October 2020
+This was last updated in February 2025

-Continue Reading About demand planning
+Continue Reading About What is demand planning and why is it important?

 Dig Deeper on Supply chain and manufacturing